Community support platform focused on clarity, trust, and action

 Contact

-The revised structure surfaces the goals most likely to bring visitors to the site in the first place.
+The revised structure surfaces the goals most likely to bring visitors to the platform first.

 12 · Wireframes and layout exploration